Survivor Benefits

 Survivor Benefit Plan/Reserve Component Benefit Plan (SBP)/(RCSBP)

 The Survivor Benefit Plan (SBP) allows a military retiree to ensure, after death, a continuous lifetime annuity (monthly pay) for their dependents.
-The annuity is based on a percentage of retired pay and IS an inflation-adjusted!
+The annuity is based on a percentage of retired pay and IS inflation-adjusted!

 The maximum SBP annuity payment for a spouse is 55% of the member's retired pay (or in the case of a member who retires under REDUX, the retired pay the member would have received if under the high-three retirement system).
 However, a smaller amount may be elected.

-Eligible children may also be SBP beneficiaries, either alone or dded to spouse coverage.
+Eligible children may also be SBP beneficiaries, either alone or added to spouse coverage.
 In the latter case, the children receive benefits only if the spouse dies or otherwise becomes ineligible to receive the annuity.
 Eligible children equally divide a benefit that is 55% of the member's elected base amount.
 Child coverage is relatively inexpensive because children get benefits only while they are considered eligible dependents.

 Coverage is also available for a former spouse or, if the retiree has no spouse or children, for an "insurable interest" (such as a business partner or parent).